This topic describes how to modify health check policies for a backend set.

 - URL Path (URI): (HTTP only) Required.
 Specify a URL endpoint against which to run the health check.

-- Timeout in ms: Optional.
+- Timeout in ms: Required.
 Specify the maximum time in milliseconds to wait for a reply to a health check.
 A health check is successful only if a reply returns within this timeout period.
 Default is 3000 (3 seconds).

 - Status Code: (HTTP only) Required.
 Specify the status code a healthy backend server must return.